exanauts/ExaPF.jl/docs/src/quickstart.md

 The performance of iterative solvers is usually improved if we use a preconditioner.
-`ExaPF.jl` implements a block-Jacobi preconditioner, tailored for GPU usage.
+`ExaPF.jl` implements an overlapping Schwarz preconditioner, tailored for GPU usage.
 To build an instance with 8 blocks, just write
 ```@repl quickstart
 npartitions = 8;
 jac_gpu = jx_gpu.J;
 precond = LS.BlockJacobiPreconditioner(jac_gpu, npartitions, CUDADevice());
 ```
-You can define an iterative solver preconditioned with `precond` simply as:
+You can attach the preconditioner to an BICGSTAB algorithm simply as
 ```@repl quickstart
 linear_solver = ExaPF.KrylovBICGSTAB(jac_gpu; P=precond);